Where is Princess Diana buried and can you visit her grave?

 Though Princess Diana was divorced from Prince Charles - and no longer considered royal - she was buried in a lead-lined coffin which is traditional royal protocol, even though she wasn't buried near other members of the Royal Family.

 Diana's coffin traveled back from Paris - where she died - and was initially held at the Chapel Royal at St James's ahead of her funeral.
 However, the coffin was later moved to Kensington Palace - her former home - following safety concerns.
-Following the state funeral, a private burial took place at Althorp.
+Following the public funeral, a private burial took place at Althorp.

 Do Prince William and Prince Harry visit Diana's grave?